anders-bzn/brs-tester/docs/BRS-Tester-User-s-Manual.md

 ### 5.4.
 Input Lines
 The input-* keys defined testing limits for input pins.

 The tester measures the current with the input set to '0' and '1'.
 When it's '0' the input should be at ~0V.
-Then the diode on the input opens and current will flow.
+Then the diode on the input pin opens and current will flow.
 This current is measured and compared with the "input-current" value.
 If the difference is larger than the "input-current-margin" the test will fail.

-This print the line:
-Pin: AD H voltage   -21.6 current    -1.7 [  OK  ]
-Then when '1' the voltage is -3700mV an there is no current flowing thru the diode.
-The the current should be ~0mA The test prints the measured voltage and current:
-Pin: AD H voltage -3691.9 current     0.0 [  OK  ]
+These configuration settings refer to the voltage on the input pin, not the logic state.
 ```
 input-current-low='0.0mA'
 input-current-high='-3.7mA'